trailblazer/trailblazer.github.io/guides/trailblazer/2.0/03-rails-basics.md

 This is why `trailblazer-loader` always loads all TRB files at server startup.
 The speed decrease is about 2 seconds and is ignorable, since the automatic reloading with Rails still works.
 {% endcallout %}

-The Traiblazer-rails gem also adds one single method `#run` to the `ApplicationController` which we'll discover soon.
+The `traiblazer-rails` gem also adds one single method `#run` to the `ApplicationController` which we'll discover soon.

 ## File Structure